grame-cncm/faustcourse/session2/Lesson1.md

 [Slide 7: Quiz Answer]

 This quiz concludes this first lesson of Session 2.
-You have now an idea of what you are going to learn in the next lessons.
-During the next lessons keep in mind the different representations that you can have of a Faust
+You have now an idea of what you are going to learn in the next lessons of this session.
-program: the code itself, is visual representation as a block-diagram and, its mathematical semantics.